How to write clearly in your neighbourhood newsletter

-- You want the content of your newsletter to be easy to read and enjoyable.
+It is important to make the content of your newsletter easy to read and enjoyable.
 If articles are too long and complicated, your reader will give up half way through.

 - Stop and think before you start writing.
 Make a note of the points you want to make in a logical order.

 - Get something down.
 Don’t think too much!
 Don’t try to get everything perfectly worded in your head before you write anything down.
 The important thing is to get started – even if you know it’s not quite right, put it down.
 You can then go back and change it.
 Even experienced writers will do several drafts before they are satisfied.

 - Keep your sentences short.
 Try to keep them under 20 words.
 This one is just six words!
 Stick to one main idea in a sentence.
 It helps to read the sentence out loud.
 As a general rule, when you pause in your speech you need a comma.
 If you come to a stop, put in a full stop.
 If you have a very long sentence, try splitting it into two separate sentences.

 - Be natural.
 Use everyday English.
 Avoid jargon, abbreviations and legalistic words.
 Don’t use a long word if a shorter word will do.
 Imagine you are talking to your reader, and write as you would speak.